-- (a) is compatible with the streetscape; and - (b) does not cause an unreasonable loss of residential amenity to adjoining residential zones.
+Objective: That fencing: (a) is compatible with the streetscape; and (b) does not cause an unreasonable loss of residential amenity to adjoining residential zones.

-Acceptable Solutions Performance Criteria
+Acceptable S olutions Performance Criteria

 A1 P1

 No Acceptable Solution.
-2 A fence (including a free-standing wall) within 4.5m of a frontage must be compatible with the streetscape, having regard to:
+A fence (including a free-standing wall) within 4.5m of a frontage must be compatible with the streetscape, having regard to:

 (a) the height, design, location and extent of the fence;

 (b) the degree of transparency; and

 (c) the proposed materials and construction.

 A2 P2

-Common boundary fences with a property in a General Residential Zone or Inner Residential Zone must: (a) have a height above existing ground level of not more than 2.1m; and (b) not use barbed wire.
-Common boundary fences with a property in a General Residential Zone or Inner Residential Zone must not cause an unreasonable loss of residential amenity, having regard to: (a) the height, design, location and extent of the fence; and
+Common boundary fences with a property in a General Residential Zone or Inner Residential Zone, if not within 4.5m of a frontage, must: (a) have a height above existing ground level of not more than 2.1m; and (b) not contain barbed wire.
+Common boundary fences with a property in a General Residential Zone or Inner Residential Zone, if not within 4.5m of a frontage, must not cause an unreasonable loss of residential amenity, having regard to: (a) the height, design, location and extent of the fence; and

 (b) the proposed materials and construction.